 Along with her involvement in the retired teacher community, Gayle is involved with her church.
 She serves as Worship leader, church Elder and president of Christian Women Fellowship (CWF).
-In the past, Gayle taught sewing at First Christian Summer Camp.
+In the past, she taught sewing at First Christian Summer Camp.

 Gayle loves the outdoors.
 Her and her husband of 53 years enjoy camping and hiking with friends and family.
 She enjoys gardening, playing with their 4-legged family members (otherwise known as horses) and eating dark chocolate Reese’s peanut butter cups.